marccodess/marccodess/README.md

 ## Hello, I'm Marc 👋🏼

-- I am a Data Scientist based in the United Kingdom, with a passion for developing data products.
+- I'm a Data Scientist based in the United Kingdom, with a passion for developing data products.
 - I enjoy sharing my knowledge and experience through social media, particularly Instagram and Twitter.
 - I am constantly inspired by the progress and advancements in deep learning, particularly in the field of language modelling.
-- In my free time, I also enjoy contributing to open source projects.
+- In my free time, I enjoy contributing to open source projects.

 ### Social Media 👇🏼